apache/apisix-ingress-controller/docs/en/latest/FAQ.md

 ### 9. Modify the Admin API key in APISIX-Ingress

-Usually, you need to modify the Admin API key to protect Apache APISIX and APISIX Ingress.
-Please refer to this [link](https://apisix.apache.org/zh/docs/apisix/how-to-build/) to simply change Apache APISIX.
+Usually, you need to modify the Admin API key to protect Apache APISIX.
+Please refer to this [link](https://apisix.apache.org/docs/apisix/how-to-build/#updating-admin-api-key) to simply change Apache APISIX.

 However, in apisix-ingress-controller, if we need to change the Admin API key, we also need to change the Admin API key in apisix-ingress-controller.
 There are two different ways to implement the requirements here.

 For the first method, we need to modify the Admin API credentials values in both the `apisix/values.yaml` and `apisix/apisix-ingress-controller/values.yaml` files.
-You can refer to these two links(apisix's [values.yaml](https://github.com/apache/apisix-helm-chart/blob/master/charts/apisix/values.yaml#:~:text=admin%3A%20edd1c9f034335f136f87ad84b625c8f1) && apisix-ingress-controller's [values.yaml](https://github.com/apache/apisix-helm-chart/blob/master/charts/apisix-ingress-controller/values.yaml#:~:text=adminKey%3A%20%22edd1c9f034335f136f87ad84b625c8f1%22)).
+You can refer to these two links(apisix's [values.yaml](https://github.com/apache/apisix-helm-chart/blob/57cdbe461765cd49af2195cc6a1976cc55262e9b/charts/apisix/values.yaml#L181) && apisix-ingress-controller's [values.yaml](https://github.com/apache/apisix-helm-chart/blob/57cdbe461765cd49af2195cc6a1976cc55262e9b/charts/apisix-ingress-controller/values.yaml#L128)).

-Another method, you can just pass `--set ingress-controller.config.apisix.adminKey=<Your new admin key>`  to `helm install` command.
+Another method, you can just pass `--set ingress-controller.config.apisix.adminKey=<Your new admin key> --set admin.credentials.admin=<Your new admin key>`  to `helm install` command.